Obama casts early vote for 2016 election during Chicago trip

-CHICAGO President Barack Obama on Friday cast his ballot for the Nov.
+CHICAGO (Reuters) - President Barack Obama on Friday cast his ballot for the Nov.
 8 election during a trip to his hometown of Chicago.

 Onlookers cheered as Obama, who was a U.S. senator from Illinois prior to becoming president, entered the early-voting facility in downtown Chicago.